 If you enable this Tax Harvesting on Kuvera, it will help you identify it own its own.
 Its a paid feature with around Rs 499/ per year or 499 coins.
 But I think if it saves you 10,000, why not?
 I activated same from my coin balance.

 I do believe in gold as part of asset allocation.
-But so far I have stuck to Gold Mutual Fund and Gold Sovereign Bonds.
+But so far, I have trust in Gold ETFs, Mutual Fund and Gold Sovereign Bonds.

 So I can not recommend you what I have not tried.
-If you use Kuvera Gold, do comment with your experience so readers can benefit.
+If you use Kuvera Gold, do share your experience so other readers can benefit.

 This helps you see your stocks also part of assets in Kuvera app itself.
 Good step towards making Kuvera as portfolio monitoring tool.
 Get 25 coins.